At a glance

-- Blue Cross offers a variety of Medicare Advantage plans and types in most states in the United States.
+- Blue Cross offers a variety of Medicare Advantage plans.

 - Many plans include prescription drug coverage, or you can purchase a separate Part D plan.

 - Many of the Blue Cross Medicare Advantage plans offer $0 monthly premiums along with prescription drug coverage.

 - Blue Cross serves over 107 million members across the country, including Washington, DC and Puerto Rico.